PML-N dissidents, independents launch 'Balochistan Awami Party'

 "We will contest the elections [2018] through [Balochistan Awami Party]," Senator Kakar, who is the spokesman of the party, announced.

-The new party appears to be a major blow to the former ruling coalition of PML-N and PML-Q in Balochistan since more than 20 legislators from these parties have joined BAP.
+The new party could be a major blow to the former ruling coalition of PML-N and PML-Q in Balochistan since more than 20 legislators from these parties have joined BAP.

 Muslim League 'with a new name'